Gender differences in suicide

-Gender differences in suicide rates have been shown to be significant.
-There are different rates of suicides and suicidal behavior between males and females (among both adults and adolescents).
+Gender differences in suicide include different rates of suicides and suicidal behavior between males and females, among both adults and adolescents.
 While females more often have suicidal thoughts, males die by suicide more frequently.
-This discrepancy is also known as the gender paradox in suicide.
+This discrepancy is known as the gender paradox in suicide.

 Globally, death by suicide occurred about 1.8 times more often among males than among females in 2008, and 1.7 times in 2015.
 In the Western world, males die by suicide three to four times more often than do females.
 This greater male frequency is increased in those over the age of 65.
 Suicide attempts are between two and four times more frequent among females.
 Researchers have partly attributed the difference between suicide and attempted suicide among the sexes to males using more lethal means to end their lives.
 Other reasons, including disparities in the strength or genuineness of suicidal thoughts, have also been given.